lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

   </figure>
 </div>

 Another interesting fact was observed plotting the performance with respect to the geographical location of stations.
 Site-specific models located predominantly in the northwest of the State of São Paulo (see figure below) presented slightly better metrics then the ones in the Southeast.
 Again, this is due to the variability in climate conditions, this time influenced by the proximity of such locations to the Atlantic Ocean.
-Continentality of these locations make climate conditions less prone to abrupt variations, besides that the estimators also benefit from a overall less precipitation as these regions are also mostly drier than other regions of the State.
+Continentality of these locations make climate conditions less prone to abrupt variations; besides that, estimators also benefit from overall less precipitation as these regions are also mostly drier than other regions of the State.

 <figure>
     <img src="https://raw.githubusercontent.com/lfenzo/ml-solar-sao-paulo/master/img/errors_by_site.png">